futuregrid/manual/_sources/contributing.txt

   :jira:`this issue <FG-1418>`

-It will result in an outpus such as
+It will result in an output such as

 :jira:`this issue <FG-1418>`